szzbj720/Tabby/README.md

 The “cozy” style was intentional.
 Since splitting expenses can already be uncomfortable, I wanted the app to feel approachable.
 The UI focuses on clear actions, readable balances, and simple flows for adding or editing expenses.

 I also added confirmation modals for destructive actions like deleting expenses.
 This made the app feel safer because users are less likely to accidentally remove important data.

 ---

+## Product Decisions

+A few product decisions shaped the direction of Tabby:

+* I chose to support covered members because treating someone is a common social situation that many expense apps overlook.
+* I focused on reducing the number of settlement transactions because users care more about who to pay than seeing every balance calculation.
+* I kept the expense creation flow simple even though the underlying logic is more complex.
+* I prioritized offline functionality because group expenses are often tracked casually and should be available instantly.
+* I designed the interface to feel friendly rather than financial since the goal is helping friends coordinate, not managing investments.

+Throughout development, I tried to balance flexibility with simplicity.
+The challenge was allowing realistic expense scenarios without overwhelming users with too many options.

+---